-Step 1 - Choosing your Material
+Choosing your Material

-Step 2 - Attaching the Floor Plate
+Attaching the Floor Plate

 Make sure the area where the wall meets the floor is clean and dry.
-Apply a bead of liquid nail on the flat, broad side of this floor plate from one end to the other end of the plate.
+Apply a bead of the liquid nail on the flat, broadside of this floor plate from one end to the other end of the plate.
 Place the plate on the floor with the glue side against the wall and the narrow edge resting on the floor.
 Your furring strips will stand on this plate, creating a moisture barrier between the concrete floor and the wall studs.
 It will also give you a solid board to which you can anchor the bottom ends of your wall studs.

-Step 3 - Marking Your Plate
+Marking Your Plate

-Step 4 - Attaching the Plate
+Attaching the Plate

 When the liquid nail glue has solidified and the floor plate is solidly attached to the wall, use your power drill to bore a hole through the near end of the plate.
 Drill through the plate into the concrete wall.
 Use the sledgehammer to pound a fluted nail through the plate into the wall.
-Repeat this process at the far end of the plate, then at the 16-inch intervals along the plate.
+Repeat this process at the far end of the plate, then at the 16-inch intervals along the length of the plate.

-Step 5 - Attaching the Studs
+Attaching the Studs

 Beginning at one end of the plate, place a stud against the wall with the bottom end standing on the plate.
 Use your level or plumb bob to plumb this stud.
 When you have it plumb, mark one edge of the stud as a guide to keep the stud in place while you are attaching it to the wall.